nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 4. REP set a Reminder for the client in the system.

 **Extensions:**
 * 1a.
-The list is empty
+The list is empty.

-  Use case ends
+  Use case ends.

 * 3a.
-The given index is invalid
+The given index is invalid.
   * 3a1.
-REP displays an error message
+REP displays an error message.

-    Use case resumes at step 2
+    Use case resumes at step 2.

 * 3b.
-REP detects error in details
+REP detects error in details.
   * 3b1.
-REP displays an error message
+REP displays an error message.

-    Use case resumes at step 2
+    Use case resumes at step 2.

 ### **Use Case: Edit a Reminder for a client**